Semantic Web: Past, Present, and Future (with Machine Learning on Knowledge Graphs and Language Models on Knowledge Graphs): Representation of Graph Data

 \subsection{Types and Examples of Ontologies}

 A network of ontologies, such as the example shown in Figure~\ref{fig:bbc-ontology-example}, may consist of a variety of ontologies created by different actors and communities.
-Ontologies may be the result of a transformation or reengineering activity of a legacy system, such as a relational database or existing taxonomy such as the Dewey Decimal Classification\myurl{http://dewey.info/} or Dublin Core.
+Ontologies may be the result of a transformation or reengineering activity of a legacy system, such as a relational database or existing taxonomy such as the Dewey Decimal Classification\myurl{https://www.oclc.org/en/dewey.html} or Dublin Core.
 Other ontologies are created from scratch.
 This involves applying existing methods and tools for ontology engineering and choosing an appropriate representation language for the ontology (see Section~\ref{sec:reasoning}).

 Ontology engineering deals with the methods for creating ontologies~\cite{GomezPerezFernandezLopezOntologicalEngineering} and has its origins in software engineering in the creation of domain models and in database design in the creation of conceptual models.
 A good overview of ontology engineering can be found in several reference books~\cite{GomezPerezFernandezLopezOntologicalEngineering}.
 Ontologies vary greatly in their structure, size, development methods applied, and application domains considered.
 Complex ontologies are also distinguished in terms of their purpose and granularity.